codeStinton/RouteWise-API/README.md

 ## Overview

-RouteWise is a flight search API that integrates with Amadeus to provide flight offers, multi-city searches, and destination exploration.
+RouteWise is a highly customizable flight search API that integrates with [Amadeus](https://developers.amadeus.com/) to provide flight offers, multi-city searches, and destination exploration.

 ## Features